TycheSoftwares/woocommerce-delivery-notes/readme.txt

 *Added Invoice menu in the WooCommerce menu.
 Bug fixes :
-*Fix: Bulk printing being initiated multiple times
+*Fix: Bulk printing being initiated multiple times *Fix: Translations for the print link in emails do not work

+= 4.9.0 (27.02.2024) =
+* Fix - Cross-site request forgery vulnerability in the plugin.
+* Fix - Added a filter called 'wcdn_print_text_in_email' & 'wcdn_print_view_in_browser_text_in_email' for changing the "Print: Open print view in browser" text in email URL.
+* Fix - Fatal Error on the edit order page.
+* Fix - Additional product metadata is printed in the invoice.
+* Fix - Added a filter called 'wcdn_address_billing' to the shipping address Title.
+* Fix - Incorrect order date in the invoice.

 = 4.8.1 (10.10.2023) =
 * Fix - Same invoice number & invoice date was displayed on all invoices and the counter was not being increased.